University Preparation Program

 No. UPP is an enabling course only.
 You will receive results for the UPP units you undertake and these will be recoded on your academic transcript.
 You will also receive a certificate at the end of the year listing all units you have successfully completed.
 You can use your UPP results as supporting evidence in an application for a degree course or in other evidence such as a resume, however, these results do not count towards, or give you credit in, any degree program at the University of Tasmania or other tertiary institution.

 Please note that there are credit arrangements between UPP and the Diploma of University Studies Foundation Year Pathway courses, meaning that students transferring from UPP into one of these pathways may be eligible for credit for some foundation level units.

-There will be regular assessments for each unit and a final examination in UPP010 Learning at University and UPP075 Bridging Maths.
-Your tutor will mark, comment on and return all of your assignments and provide ongoing support and encouragement throughout the course.
+There will be regular assessments for each unit and your tutor will mark, comment on and return all of your assignments and provide ongoing support and encouragement throughout the course.

 Our goal is to support you in a friendly and encouraging environment fo that you can do your best.
 Staff will provide support whenever they can and if they are unable to help, will advise you about other support available at the University of Tasmania, including disability support services, counselling and study advice.